Para la versión en español: https://carlitoboricua.blog/p=6398&preview=true&_thumbnail_id=6414

 Civil and police officials were shocked by the unexpected tenacity of the freedom fighters.
 The police were ordered to surrender and come out of the building with their hands raised.
 As soon as the Nationalists gained control of the situation Blanca Canales proceeded to give the command to burn down the building.

-Surrounded by crowds of residents the brave patriots raised the outlawed Puerto Rican flag.
-With her weapon raised in the air Blanca Canales agitated the onlookers by shouting the historic words of the struggle — “QUE VIVA PUERTO RICO LIBRE!”
-She defiantly declared the independence of Puerto Rico.
+Surrounded by a large gathering of residents, the brave patriots raised the outlawed Puerto Rican flag.
+With her weapon raised in the air Blanca Canales agitated the onlookers by shouting the historic solemn words of the Puerto Rican liberation struggle: “QUE VIVA PUERTO RICO LIBRE!”
+She defiantly declared the independence of Puerto Rico!

 Violent clashes between police and nationalists also occurred in Utuado, Ponce, Mayagüez, Arecibo, Naranjito, Ciales, Peñuelas and other towns.
 In Arecibo a gun battle ensued at the site of the police station there in which several Nationalists were killed.
 Among the 12 patriots wounded was former political prisoner Carlos Feliciano.

-Military airplanes were deployed to bomb Jayuya in which 70 percent of the municipality was destroyed.
-The National Guard immediately pushed to suppress the uprising and regain control of city.
+Military airplanes were deployed to bomb Jayuya and Utuado. in Jayuya 70 percent of the municipality was destroyed.
+The National Guard immediately pushed to suppress the uprising and regain control of the region.
 New repressive measures were imposed throughout the country, including martial law.

 On November 1, 1950, Nationalist Party members Oscar Collazo and Griselio Torresola went to the Blair House in Washington, D.C. to assassinate President Harry Truman.
 Their intended purpose was to counter Washington’s lies about the conflict before the world.
 Torresola was killed and Collazo was critically wounded in a shootout with Capital Police and Truman’s Secret Service bodyguards.
 But the brave act of the two martyrs did bring about exposure to what was occurring in Puerto Rico.